curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 Remember your password.

 If you lose the password you use to encrypt your account, you will not be able to access that account.
-Repeat: It is NOT possible to access your account without a password and there is no forgot your password option.
+Repeat: It is NOT possible to access your account without a password and there is no _forgot my password_ option here.
 Do not forget it.

 ## Account management
 The ethereum CLI `geth` provides account management via the `account` subcommand: